niteshasale0017/crudapp-rest-framework/README.md

-# crudapp-rest-framework
-Python Django restframework.
-This project is a Web Application and web REST API.
-CRUD stand for ( Create, Retrieve, Update, Delete) This are the basic four operations.
-Which are executed on the database Models.
-And CRUD relative to the HTTP protocol’s POST, GET, PUT and DELETE ,which built on top of.
+# CRUD operation Django Rest-framework

+### Here onwards we call DjangoRestframework as DRF
+### The APIView class is a base class for creating API views that handles the HTTP request and response logic.
+### It provides methods to handle various HTTP methods like GET, POST, PUT, DELETE etc.
+### The Response class is used to create HTTP responses from API views.